 We want our app to be a positive place where everyone has fun and feels respected.
 And to help keep Bumble a place where our users feel secure and comfortable when using our app, we’ve laid out some ground rules on what you can and cannot post on your Bumble profile.

-Not only will these photo moderation rules help keep users in check, they’ll also maximize your chances of getting noticed on the app — and who doesn’t want that?
+Not only will these photo moderation rules help keep users in check, they’ll also help your chances of getting noticed on the app—and who doesn’t want that?

-Since Bumble offers three different areas to meet people — Bumble for dating, Bumble BFF for socializing, and Bumble Bizz for networking — each one has slightly different profile photo regulations.
+Since Bumble offers three different areas to meet people—Bumble Date for dating, Bumble For Friends for socializing, and Bumble Bizz for networking—each one has slightly different profile photo regulations.
 Below, we outline the general guidelines for everybody on our app and explain the few exceptions for each of our verticals.

 - If a photo isn’t yours and you don’t have permission to use, don’t add it.